Best Kept Secrets to Flower Arranging on a Budget

 - STEP 5: If you still have a spot or two that needs to be filled in just go out into the yard and cut some fresh boxwood, holly, or evergreens and add it in.

 That’s it!
-You now have a gorgeous, full centerpiece that you can place on your table or buffet area.
+You now have a gorgeous, full centerpiece that you can place on your tablescape or buffet area.

-- Before I discovered this awesome technique I used another trick {and still do sometimes in a pinch}.
-I would purchase pre-made flower arrangements {sometimes adding a small filler bouquet, sometimes not} and transfer them into my own vase to match the table.
-You can see examples of that in my pink party and my simple & elegant Thanksgiving table.
+- Before I discovered this awesome technique I used another trick (and still do sometimes in a pinch).
+I would purchase pre-made flower arrangements, sometimes adding a small filler bouquet, sometimes not.
+Cut them down as needed and transfer them into my own vase to match the table.
+You can see examples of that in my pink party and my elegant outdoor Thanksgiving table.

 - Sometimes I like to use this basic principle but purchase an additional stem or two of hydrangea.
 They’re usually so large that you can cut it into 2 nice sized heads and add it to your arrangement.
 This is great for when you need to cover more space or if you just want to add an interesting detail.
 You can see how I did this in my Wimbledon themed brunch party here.

 - Admittedly this arrangement is “perfectly imperfect” which I love.
-If you want a more formal look it also works, as you can see in the beautiful centerpiece of roses in this anniversary party.
+It also works for a more formal look, as you can see in the beautiful centerpiece of roses in this anniversary party.

 I’m telling you, when I figured out this trick of the trade it was like magic.
 No longer do I feel intimidated, or like I don’t have the budget for a show-stopping centerpiece.

-If I need a more extravagant arrangement I simply use the formula and add in one more bouquet of flowers.
+If you need a larger arrangement, simply use the formula and add in one more bouquet of flowers.
 It’s still going to be less expensive than paying a florist to do it!

 What do you think?
 Are you up to the challenge now that you know the secrets to flower arranging?